yootheme/starter-plugin/README.md

 composer create:updateXML
 ```

 It creates the update.xml file in the `dist` folder.
-Provide a link to this file in the `<updateservers>` in you plugin to pull updates for your extension.
+Provide a link to this file in the `<updateservers>` in your plugin to pull updates.

 ## Updating commands and tasks